 If you have a small greenhouse you can probably grow several sweet pepper plants.
 If so, it is worth raising your own plants so that you can select the best varieties.

-- Feed every 2 weeks with a tomato fertiliser once the flowers appear.
+Feed pepper plants every two weeks with a tomato fertiliser once the flowers appear.

 The value of F1 Varieties